IRONMAN Ireland, Cork – 2022

 When IRONMAN Group & Cork County Council announced the addition of IRONMAN® 70.3® Ireland, Cork, to the already scheduled and existing IRONMAN Ireland – Cork event we were thrilled and very excited.
 Together, these events form Ireland’s biggest triathlon weekend and to extend the excitement further the event was also to include an IRONKIDS®.
 Like Ironman Ireland – Cork 2020, the entire sporting extravaganza held unprecedented anticipation by all and the Weather Gods were stormed for mercy.

 Alas and alack…. it was not to be – The Pandemic, Covid 19, presented itself, causing devastation.
 Precautionary lockdowns were instituted globally; hence… IRONMAN Ireland – Cork was postponed indefinitely, awaiting a change for the better in global health conditions and restrictions.

-However, Cork County Council, supported by Fáilte Ireland & Discover Ireland is now very happy to confirm that IRONMAN Ireland – Cork, incorporating, and for the 1st time an IRONKIDS® event, is scheduled for Youghal on the following dates: Update your diary :
+However, Cork County Council, supported by Fáilte Ireland & Discover Ireland is now very happy to confirm that IRONMAN Ireland – Cork, incorporating, for the 1st time an IRONKIDS® event, is scheduled for Youghal on the following dates: Update your diary :

 IRONMAN Ireland – Cork – 14th August 2022

 IRONMAN® 70.3® Ireland, Cork – 13th August 2022

 “Cork and Youghal hold a special place in our hearts ever since the inaugural occasion of IRONMAN Ireland, Cork in 2019.
 It was a race event that you had to be there to believe.
 People didn’t seem to care about the adverse weather conditions – they were out in the street, celebrating, cheering on the athletes and bringing each and every one of them home to the finish line.
 If there is one place on earth that deserves a massive triathlon festival, Youghal is the spot ,” said Declan Byrne, Regional Director IRONMAN UK & Ireland.

 In 2019, IRONMAN Ireland, Cork had an estimated impact of 6.32 million Euro on the region.
 The addition of IRONMAN 70.3 Ireland, Cork will increase that figure as 1,500 additional athletes are expected to compete over the weekend.